! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 The Court affirmed the judgment against the Association, reasoning that when a contract does not define the phrase “best efforts” the promisor must use the diligence of a reasonable person under comparable circumstances and does not require every conceivable effort.
 Thus, a “best efforts” clause will likely turn on expert testimony to determine the applicable reasonable person standard.

-Fred Pfister is an associate at White and Bright specializing in real estate and business litigation.
-For questions relating to this article or for assistance with contractual litigation, please contact Mr. Pfister at White and Bright (760-747-3200).
+For questions relating to this article or for assistance with contractual litigation, please contact the real estate and business litigation attorneys at White and Bright.